TimHoare/CricinfoStuff/Scraping & Tidying Cricinfo Test Match Results.md

 ESPNcricinfo is an online cricket news site, which covers matches all around the world live, and keeps a database of historical results and stats dating back to the 19th century.
 On its website, cricinfo stores the results and scorecard of every international cricket match ever (as far as i'm aware).
 A task I set for myself was to scrape out the results of all test matches (2325 at the time of writing this) into a a single data frame and manipulate the data into a tidy format.
 Cricinfo stores all test matches on their test match records [page](http://stats.espncricinfo.com/ci/engine/records/index.html?class=1) by year so the task is to obtain the urls for each year from the by year [page](http://stats.espncricinfo.com/ci/content/records/307847.html) and scrape out the relevant information as text.

+Disclaimer: I don't profess to being anything close to an expert on this stuff and I am always tring to learn so my methods are more than likely sub-optimal.
+If you don't care about the code and just want the data it can be found [here](https://github.com/TimHoare/CricinfoStuff/blob/master/TestsProcessed.csv).

 Step 1 - Scraping
 ----------